 - A disc that has extruded or sequestered

 - Spinal instability

 Preferably not considered for patients older than 55 years because they are likely to have poor healing response.
 For a similar reason, the procedure is not selected for people who smoke.

 Assessments should be done to rule out the possibility of a nerve root compromise or impairment.
 Ideally, discography should be done to confirm the disc responsible for pain but the procedure itself is painful and done in select patients only.

 The disc is approached in a similar manner to discography.

 - A 17G introducer needle is inserted into the disc, under fluoroscopy.

-- Position of the needle in the nuclear cavity is established by anteroposterior and lateral fluoroscopic views
+- The position of the needle in the nuclear cavity is established by anteroposterior and lateral fluoroscopic views

-- Thermal catheter is inserted through the needle.
+- The thermal catheter is inserted through the needle.